techidaily/site-games-able/source/_posts/office-desk-vs-high-end-playstation-performance.md

  Workstation motherboards are highly expansive motherboards equipped with CPU sockets such as AMD's TR4 and Intel's LGA 3647 sockets.
 They also come with more RAM slots, PCIe slots, and an assortment of ports than your typical gaming motherboard would provide.
 Workstation motherboards focus on expandability, reliability, and compatibility of professional-grade hardware.

  Gaming PC motherboards typically use AM4 and LGA 1200 sockets, which are compatible with mainstream CPUs from Intel and AMD.
-What sets gaming motherboards apart from regular motherboards is their support for expansive RBG setups, high-speed memory support, and[overclocking software to squeeze as much performance from the gaming hardware](https://www.makeuseof.com/best-cpu-overclocking-software/) installed.
+What sets gaming motherboards apart from regular motherboards is their support for expansive RBG setups, high-speed memory support, and [overclocking software to squeeze as much performance from the gaming hardware](https://www.makeuseof.com/best-cpu-overclocking-software/) installed.

 ### Storage and RAM